robfinch/Cores/Proposals/RISCV GCIED Proposal.md

 The primary reason to modify an existing instruction or add a new custom instruction is to reduce the size of code.
 GC interrupts could be deferred simply using an additional CSR instruction in the instruction stream.
 However that cost code size and performance.

 ### Lock-out
-One possibility is to lock-out the GC interrupt for a number of instructions after the JAL, SUB, ADDI or ASTK.
-This could be for a fixed number of instructions or based on the allocation size of the SUB, ADDI or ASTK.
+One possibility is to lock-out the GC interrupt for a number of instructions after the JAL, SUB, ADDI or GCSUB.
+This could be for a fixed number of instructions or based on the allocation size of the SUB, ADDI or GCSUB.

 #### Advantages:
 It hides the GC lockout architecturally so that no additional instructions are required in the instruction stream.
 There is no impact to code size and existing code-base can be used.